As of 15 December 2019, the managing authority temporarily closed the Buchan Caves pool. I provided preliminary public

 comment on the closure on ABC Gippsland radio on 13 December 2019 and have submitted a request for further information

 to Parks Victoria.
 With the bushfires severely impacting Buchan in late December 2019, the local council, Parks Victoria and the local community have more important

 priorities, to protect, recover and rebuild from the fires.
 If you notice any changes at the pool over the coming months before I become aware of them, please let me know via

 the comment form at the bottom of this web page.

 The A.E.
 Lind swimming pool in the Buchan Caves Reserve is a pool forged out of the bed rock that fills from

 a natural underground stream.
 The underground water trickles in through the Dukes Cave outlet in one corner

 of the pool, and spills back into a local tributary of the Buchan River.
 This means that the water in the pool

-is always fresh and clean, having been filtered in its journey through the limestone caves.
+is fresh, cool and crisp, having been filtered in its journey through the limestone caves.